glennmckechnie/weewx-sqlbackup/README.md

             gzip > /{your_backup_directory}/wholebackup-1497830683.sql

 Adding the epoch date string to the filename helps in determing its current age, when to do update from.
 You'll then use the partial backups created by this skin, to restore from that date.

+When configuring your sqlbackup, DO turn on sql_debug in the skin.conf file and view the output in /var/log/syslog (or your default log.)
+Pay particular attention to the times returned in the DEBUG lines.

 The partial dumps created by this skin have a header, which includes the CREATE TABLE statement - a lot of INSERT statements and a footer.